NuclearTalent/LFD_for_Physicists/_sources/LearningFromData-content/BayesianStatistics/BayesianBasics/Inferenceandpdfs/sec-04-summary.md

 \end{align}$$

 where we have $n$ nonzero terms in the uncorrelated case but $n^2$ nonzero terms in the fully correlated case.
 Thus the standard deviation in the uncorrelated case decreases with the familiar $1/\sqrt{n}$ factor, so the effective number of samples is $n$.
-But in the fully correlated case the width is independent of $n$: increasing $n$ adds no new information.
+But in the fully correlated case the width is independent of $n$: increasing $n$ adds no new information, so the effective number of samples is one.

 We can do the more general case by considering
 $\yvec$ distributed as above with $\Sigma = \sigma_0^2 M$, where $M$ is the $n\times n$ matrix: